Recipe: Pasta with Shaved Brussels Sprouts and Pancetta

 Bring a large pot of salted water to a boil.
 Meanwhile, place the pancetta in a large frying pan over medium heat.
 Cook, stirring occasionally, until browned and most of the fat has rendered, about 10 minutes.

-Use slotted spoon to transfer the browned pancetta to a paper towel-lined plate.
+Use a slotted spoon to transfer the browned pancetta to a paper towel-lined plate.
 Add the shallots and garlic to the pan and cook, stirring constantly, until soft and fragrant, about 4 minutes.
-Add the Brussels sprouts, season with salt and pepper, and stir to coat.
+Add the Brussels sprouts, season with the salt and pepper, and stir to coat.

 Add the wine and simmer until reduced by about half, 1 to 2 minutes.
 Add the reserved pasta water and butter, and bring to a boil.
 Add the pasta, then toss to coat with the sauce.
 Remove from the heat and stir in the pancetta and pine nuts.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.